 GroundBreak Coalition is a group of over 40 corporate, civic, and philanthropic leaders committed to building a more inclusive, racially equitable, and climate-ready region.
 Formed after the murder of George Floyd, GroundBreak’s goal is to permanently close racial wealth gaps by changing how we deploy capital in the region.
 That is, the financing or funding needed for a person to participate in activities that build wealth, such as buying a home or starting a business.

-Our strategy to build wealth across all racial backgrounds uses a targeted universalist approach focused on building Black wealth.
-GroundBreak launched its work in 2022 with a broad coalition tasked with researching how flexible, non-market rate capital could be leveraged to unlock market-rate capital at scale toward building Black wealth.
+Our strategy to expand wealth-building opportunities has a current focus on building Black wealth.
+GroundBreak launched its work in 2022 with a broad coalition tasked with researching how flexible capital could be leveraged to unlock market-rate capital at scale.

 By fundamentally changing how capital is deployed, our goal is to permanently close racial wealth gaps so every person, no matter their race or background, can share in the region’s prosperity.
 In the next decade, GroundBreak aims to contribute to the following outcomes:

 - 5,000 additional Black entrepreneurs creating 8,000 jobs and

 These measurements emerged from existing analyses of regional wealth building opportunities.